-All the languages written in any Brahmi-derived scripts follow a particular way of formation of their words, known as "akshar".
-In the next section, there are detailed akshar formation rules applicable to the representation of the "Tamil" language when written in the Tamil script.
+All the languages written in Brahmi derived scripts follow a particular way of formation of its words, known as "akshar".
+In the next section there are detailed akshar formation rules as applicable to representation of "Tamil" language when written in Tamil Script.